Categories

 Another Way to Worship God

 For the past few days I’ve helped on a home improvement project.
 I’ve urged my body forward, performing physical tasks long ago forgotten.
-There’s an ache that permeates my muscles and reaches into my joints.
-But it’s a good ache; it’s an ache of accomplishment.

 When God completed his creation, he said, “It is good.”
 When our remodeling project is finished, we will likewise take a step back to survey the results and say, “It is good.”
-I think that will please our creator who will receive our work as an act of worship.

 The opposite of work is idleness: watching too much TV, playing too many games, persisting in meaningless conversation, and sleeping when we don’t need it—wasting the time God gave us and squandering what he intended us to be.